Skip to main content

 The CSRF protection ignores safe HTTP requests.
 As such, you should ensure that those are side effect free.

 The CSRF protection provided by Marten is based on the verification of a token that must be provided for each unsafe HTTP request.
-This token is stored in the client: Marten sends a token cookie with every HTTP response when the token value is requested in handlers (#get_csrf_token method) or templates (eg. through the use of the csrf_token tag).
+This token is stored in the client: Marten sends a token cookie with every HTTP response when the token value is requested in handlers (#get_csrf_token method) or templates (eg. through the use of the csrf_input or csrf_token template tags).
 It should be noted that the actual value of the token cookie changes every time an HTTP response is returned to the client: this is because the actual secret token is scrambled using a mask that changes for every request where the CSRF token is requested and used.

 The token value must be specified when submitting unsafe HTTP requests: this can be done either in the data itself (by specifying a csrftoken input) or by using a specific header (X-CSRF-Token).
 When receiving this value, Marten compares it to the token cookie value: if the tokens are not valid, or if there is a mismatch, then this means that the request is malicious and that it must be rejected (which will result in a 403 error).